 When I saw the photos, here is my thought: “the bird on the rock looked good for Maghreb Lark, but I am not 100% sure for the other bird on the ground”.
 I asked two colleagues, B. M. and J. F., and they basically said the same thing “the bill seemed long enough for the Maghreb Lark, especially the bird on the rock”.

-P. A. Crochet said: “Difficult … it’s not a Thekla’s Lark (bill too long, bird structure, color).
+When asked about his opinion, Pierre-André Crochet said: “Difficult … it’s not a Thekla’s Lark (bill too long, bird structure, color).
 But after that, between Crested Lark sensu stricto and Maghreb Lark it’s difficult in the photos….
 In addition there is the ‘senegallensis’ clade (present just to the south in Mauritania) which has a long bill, but of which I do not have photos… Knowing that in Aousserd we find a lot of Sahelian fauna, nothing prevents these birds from being from the senegallensis group”.

 Bergier, P., Thévenot, M. & Qninba, A. 2017.
 Oiseaux du Sahara Atlantique Marocain.
 SEOF, Paris, 359 pp.